Canal and river boat etiquette: Unwritten rules of boating

 4. Quiet zones

-Respect designated quiet zones.
-Minimize noise near residential areas or nature reserves.
-This contributes to a serene environment, allowing both residents and wildlife to enjoy the tranquility of these areas undisturbed.
+Respect designated quiet zones and minimize noise near residential areas or nature reserves.
+This contributes to a serene environment, allowing residents and wildlife to enjoy the tranquillity of undisturbed areas.

 5. Protect wildlife

-Keep a safe distance from wildlife.
-Avoid disturbing natural habitats by not cruising so fast that your boat creates waves that could damage river or canal banks and nests.
-By practicing this, you contribute to the preservation of ecosystems and the well-being of the local fauna, ensuring a harmonious coexistence with the natural world.
+Keep a safe distance from wildlife and avoid disturbing natural habitats by not cruising so fast that your boat creates waves that could damage river or canal banks and nests.
+By practising this, you contribute to preserving ecosystems and the well-being of the local fauna, ensuring a harmonious coexistence with the natural world.

 6. Leave no trace

-Dispose of trash responsibly in the correct collection cans, making sure to sort recyclable and non-recyclable items correctly.
+Dispose of rubbish responsibly in the designated collection cans, ensuring that recyclable and non-recyclable items are sorted correctly.
 Le Boat’s base staff will be able to inform you about what can and can’t be recycled and available facilities.
-Don’t ever throw anything into the water or leave trash anywhere but designated collection facilities or public trash cans.
+Never throw anything into the water or leave trash anywhere except designated collection facilities or public bins.
 It’s everyone’s responsibility to ensure clean waterways for future generations to also enjoy the beauty of nature.

 7. Community spirit